dodiyakuldip070/Enterprise-Performance-Analytics/README.md

   - User profile with full name and creation date

 Data Upload & Preview
   - Upload CSV files directly from the browser
+  - use Walmart csv file for test purpose